devieirag/devieirag/README.md

-<p align="center">I ❤️ solve big challenges using technology.  <br><br> From modeling and logic using Excel to designing using Power BI dashboards, <strong> I'm passionate about discovering new things and using them to create high-quality solutions. </strong> Today, I am an <strong> aspiring data career </strong> focused on continuous learning of the profession's hard and soft skills</p>$nbsp;
+<p align="center">I ❤️ solve big challenges using technology.  <br><br> From the modeling and logic using Excel to designing using Power BI dashboards, <strong> I'm passionate about discovering new things and using them to create high-quality solutions. </strong> Today, I am an <strong> aspiring data career </strong> focused on continuous learning of the profession's hard and soft skills</p> $nbsp;

 <div  align="center" style="margin-bottom:100px">
 <img width=55% align="center"  src="https://github-readme-streak-stats.herokuapp.com?user=devieirag&theme=radical&mode=weekly" />